Sorbelscience/Linux_Github_Python_CrashCourse/README.md

 # Linux_Github_Python_CrashCourse
 Files for the Linux, Python, and Github crash course Work Shop I taught as part of my INBRE 2023 Fellowship.

+# Update 2024:
+- added a dev branch for future INBRE CS Fellows to modify/add/remove coding examples for this boot camp.

+# Purpose of this tutorial
+- To help Dr. Ytreberg's Idaho INBRE Fellows and novice CS INBRE Fellows with the basic functionality of Python.

 # Coding Examples Courtesy of Python Crash Course 2nd Edition by Eric Matthes
 For more Examples and Exercises Check Out: [PythonCrashCoursePrograms](https://github.com/ehmatthes/pcc_2e/).